Pleba\'nski-Demia\'nski solutions with dynamical torsion and nonmetricity fields: Metric-Affine Gravity with dynamical torsion and nonmetricity

 Thereby, the problem is reduced to the search of the three main pieces of the spin connection.
 Specifically, the first component $\hat{\omega}_{1}$ is identified as the Minkowski part, which does not give rise to any dynamical contribution to the field strength tensors and represents the correspondence of the gravitational action with GR:

-with $L_{a b}$ the generators of the general linear group (see Appendix~\ref{sec:App}).
 On the other hand, the components $\hat{\omega}_{2}$ and $\hat{\omega}_{3}$ describe the dynamical contributions of the nonmetricity and torsion tensors, respectively.
 Such a decomposition is also reflected in the field equations, since they identically vanish if the spin connection is reduced to the first part associated with a vanishing contribution to the field strength tensor

 denoted by a calligraphic letter to indicate that it is expressed in the rotated frame, whereas the symmetric and antisymmetric components of the Expression (\ref{field_eq2}) involving the indices $\lambda$ and $\mu$ turn out to provide the remaining parts related to the dynamical nonmetricity and torsion tensors, respectively.